William758/ZetTweaks/README.md

 - EquipmentDrones have a 25% chance to drop equipment after they are destroyed.

-- TC280 and GunnerTurret can be repurchased after they are destroyed. ()
+- TC280 and GunnerTurret can be repurchased after they are destroyed.

 - TC280 and EquipmentDrone can appear on any stage where regular drones spawn.

+- Failing a ChanceShrines reduces fail chance and improves item rarity.
+Resets when rewarded.

+- Configurable ChanceShrine reward count, cost scaling, reward scaling, and time between each use.

 ## Installation: